poshaughnessy/the-samsung-internet-story-coldfront-2017/README.md

 ## To view the slides

-Check them out at: *link coming soon*
+(In progress!)
+They're at: https://poshaughnessy.github.io/the-samsung-internet-story-coldfront-2017/

 Use arrow keys or the arrow buttons to move left/right.